About Rev. McCray

 His engaging personality and deep passion for pastoral care ministry has made Rev. McCray a favorite among patients, pastors and his podcast audience.

-“Over the past two decades working at CTCA®, I have learned that faith and medical science are not mutually exclusive of one another.
+“Over the past two decades working at City of Hope, I have learned that faith and medical science are not mutually exclusive of one another.
 Good health involves the body, mind and spirit.
 When the best in clinical science is combined with integrative care, wrapped in faith and approached from a balanced perspective, the results can be synergistic.
 Albert Einstein summarized it this way: ‘Science without religion is lame; religion without science is blind.’ ”

 Rev. Percy McCray